hinmis/Venus_Grabber/README.md

 • Verify the installation by executing python --version in CMD.

-• Download Venus grabber.
+• Download Saturn stealer.

 • Extract the zip file.

-• Navigate to the Venus Grabber folder and double click install.bat file.
+• Navigate to the Saturn Stealer folder and double click install.bat file.

 • After it downloads the requirement double click Builder.bat

 • Fill in the fields of the builder and press the Build button

 # License
 •  By downloading this, you agree to the Commons Clause license and that you're not allowed to sell this repository or any code from this repository.
 For more info see https://commonsclause.com/.